Steven-Liu-0914/AbcArbitrage.Homework/docs/Answers.md

 From the diagram, we can see that the purpose here is to keep filtering the subscription data to find the matches, and most of the time I used LINQ to check and filter the data.
 ![image](https://github.com/Steven-Liu-0914/AbcArbitrage.Homework/assets/51730159/55f097f7-58a8-4c78-bb53-2742f4146761)

-So I used ANTS Profiler to check the time used for each sub-functions.
-From the result below can see that the LINQ function to check existing and equal takes about
+So I used ANTS Profiler to check the time used and create a console app to call the testing method **ShouldIncludeMatchingRoutableSubscriptionWithLongPattern()** in **MessageRouterTests**.
-60% times to process, so I tried to improve the use of LINQ part, to reduce LINQ query and find a more effective way to check item contains and equal.
+From the result below can see that the LINQ function to check existing and equal takes about 60% times to process, so I tried to improve the performance by enhancing the code to select data using LINQ and looking for a more effective way for data reading.
 ![image](https://github.com/Steven-Liu-0914/AbcArbitrage.Homework/assets/51730159/04e12bfd-5faf-4038-929a-95fc044015d5)

-After some research, I found that instead of using a List for result in the FindSubscriptions method,HashSet might be a better option to allow a faster lookup, I made changes as below :
+After some research, I found that instead of using a List for result in the FindSubscriptions method, HashSet might be a better option to allow a faster lookup, so I made changes as below :

 1. Change from List<Subscription> to HashSet<Subscription>
 2. Consilidate the codes to combine validation for routingContent.Parts in one condition check.